maziac/z80dismblr/Readme.md

 ~~~

+## Statistics

+Apart from the disassembly output with the labels and the mnemonics z80dismblr also prints out a few statistics in the comments.
+For each subroutines it lists the callers and callees.
+Additional the size of the subroutine is shown in bytes and the cyclomatic complexity (CC).

 ## Caller Graphs

 With the '--dot' option it is possible to let z80dismblr create .dot files for use with [Graphviz](http://www.graphviz.org).

-An example for the program "Star Warrior" (48K ZX Spectrum program) is shown here:
+An example for the program "Star Warrior" (48K ZX Spectrum) is shown here:
 ![](documentation/images/starwarrior_dot.jpg)

 Although this looks very confusing on first sight a few things can be learned from this view:

-- We get an overview of all sub routines and how there are interconnected.
-Each arrow means sub routine "SUBn" calls sub routine "SUBm".
+- We get an overview of all subroutines and how there are interconnected.
+Each arrow means: subroutine "SUBn" calls subroutine "SUBm".
+- Each bubble represents a subroutine (or entry point).
+It contains the name, its size in bytes and its cyclomatic complexity.
+- The size of the bubble is related to its size in bytes.
+I.e. bigger subroutines lead to bigger bubbles.
-- We can see the leafs, i.e. the subroutines that do not call other sub routines.
-Often these are very generic functions like math calculations etc. When doingreverse engineering it is often helpful to start with those functions and work from bottom to top to understand the
+- We can see the leafs, i.e. the subroutines that do not call other subroutines.
+Often these are very generic functions like math calculations etc. When doing reverse engineering it is often helpful to start with those functions and work from bottom to top to understand the
-higher layer sub routines.
+higher layer subroutines.
 - We can see one or more roots, e.g. the main routine.
-We can also try top-down to understand the called sub routines.
+We can also try a top-down analysis to understand the called subroutines.
 - Calls into unassigned memory (i.e. addresses outside of the given binary) are shown in gray.